tannal/tannal.glitch.me/inbox.md

 https://github.com/microsoft/windows-rs

 https://canonical.com/careers/engineering

-fractal

-chain rule

-What you get when you reading.

-Math is all about understanding why patterns arise.

-odd even odd even

-I'm always right even if small wrong.

 The sum of the first n odd numbers is n^2
 The sum of the first n even numbers is n^2